DUNE/p3s/clients/WORKFLOW.md

 to be unique.
 Wokrflows are identified in the system by their UUIDs which are automatically generated.

-Example of creating a workflow based on a DAG:
+Example of adding a workflow based on a DAG:

 `workflow.py -a myDAG -n myWorkflow`